WE DO NOT HAVE A COAT CHECK NOR WILL WE HOLD ANY ITEMS FOR YOU. Leave these items at home or in your car!

 Absolutely no video cameras without a photo pass & further restrictions do apply even with a photo pass.
 Please contact the artist if you are interested in video taping them or their show.

 Please contact the artist you would like to photograph about getting a photo pass for their show here.
 We (the Troubadour) cannot grant photo passes–as it is the artist’s decision as to who they want photographing them.
+Same for press passes, please contact the artist’s label or publicist for this.
+Unfortunately, we cannot give you this contact information.

 Additional assistance information for patrons with disabilities.